May 30, 1971: Fire Closes Lennie’s

 “You could say I am down, but not out,” proprietor Lennie Sogoloff told the Globe’s Bill Buchanan later that day.
 “This club has been my life since the early 50s and to see all the damage was a great shock to me.
 I just don’t know what direction we’ll take now.
 It’s something I’ll have to think about.”

-Sogoloff got started in 1951 with what was then called the Turnpike Club.
+Lennie Sogoloff got started in 1951 with what was then called the Turnpike Club.
 He was working as a salesman for London/Mercury Records, and his passion was jazz, so he filled the jukebox with his favorites.
-For about eight years that jukebox was all the music there was, but it might have been the hippest jukebox on the North Shore, and the club built a clientele around it.
+For about eight years that jukebox was all the music there was.
+But it was the hippest jukebox on the North Shore, and the club built a clientele around it.

 In 1959, Sogoloff brought in his first live jazz: Dixieland cornetist Dick Creedon, followed by saxophonist Ike Roberts, vocalist Mae Arnette, and his most popular attraction, the duo of organist Joe Bucci and drummer Joe Riddick.
 Bucci played the club 19 times during the 1960s, sometimes for four-week engagements.

 And then it was off to the races for Lennie’s-on-the-Turnpike.
-Sogoloff enjoyed all styles of jazz, so if a band was commercially viable, he booked it, and the schedule ran the gamut from Wild Bill Davison to Archie Shepp.
+Sogoloff enjoyed all styles of jazz, so if a band was commercially viable, he booked it.
+The schedule ran the gamut from Wild Bill Davison to Archie Shepp.
 There were annual visits by Cannonball Adderley, Jaki Byard (who recorded at the club in 1965), Miles Davis, Stan Getz, Dizzy Gillespie, Woody Herman, and Joe Williams.
 Rahsaan Roland Kirk played the club nine times.
-Sogoloff’s biggest draws, though, were Buddy Rich, who played the club 14 times (four times in 1969 alone), and Illinois Jacquet, also with 14 appearances, eight times sharing the stage with organist Milt Buckner and drummer Alan Dawson.
+Sogoloff’s biggest draws, though, were Buddy Rich and Illinois Jacquet.
+Rich played the club 14 times (four times in 1969 alone).
+Jacquet also made 14 appearances, eight times sharing the stage with organist Milt Buckner and drummer Alan Dawson.
+Jacquet recorded at Lennie’s too.
+The album Go Power was released by Cadet Records in 1966.

 Sogoloff had a warm relationship with Rich, who called him “Lennie Turnpike” and consistently sold out the 200-seat club.
 Latecomers sometimes tailgated in the parking lot.
 Rich called when he heard about the fire and told Sogoloff he’d be there when the club reopened, and he was—with Jacquet and Buckner right behind him.